mukisoomar/cdf-workshop/README.md

 The streaming data will be captured via a socket listener processor in NiFi that the script will forward to.

-TODO: Image of the overall architecture
+TODO: Image of the overall architecture.

+### Build the first NiFi flow

 Let's get started...
 Open [NiFi UI](http://demo.cloudera.com:9090/nifi/) and follow the steps below: